-Across the Andy Warhol Bridge from downtown Pittsburgh, the Andy Warhol Museum is located at 117 Sandusky Street in the old Frick & Lindsay Co building, a former warehouse for oil well, mill, and mine supplies.
-It's quite befitting that his art collection is housed in a building known for its classical, Beaux-Arts exterior.
+Across the Andy Warhol Bridge from downtown Pittsburgh, the Andy Warhol Museum is located at 117 Sandusky Street in the old Frick & Lindsay Co building, a former warehouse for oil wells, mill, and mine supplies.
+It’s quite befitting that his art collection is housed in a building known for its classical, Beaux-Arts exterior.

 At The Museum